On elliptic curves with an isogeny of degree 7: Introduction

 This gave motivation to find additional generators of $J(\Q)$, which is done at the end of \S\ref{ranksect} below.
 We used these additional points to finish the proof that $|C_0(\Q)|=6$, using a Chabauty argument at the prime $5$ (see \S\ref{finalpfsect}).

 We thank Bjorn Poonen for helpful conversations.
 We thank Jennifer Balakrishnan, Kiran Kedlaya, Michael Rubinstein, Andrew Sutherland, and Joseph Wetherell for computations that pointed the way to the correct path to take to achieve Theorem \ref{final}.
 We made use of PARI/GP \cite{pari} and Magma \cite{MAGMA}.
+The fourth author thanks Wojciech Gajda and the University of Pozna\'n for an invitation to spend a week there, where some of the work on this paper was done.